openness

 Where Does Conflict Within Teams Originate?

 Think of a time that you experienced conflict when working in a team (e.g., Work team, your student organisations, sports team, class teams, etc.) and describe the life of that conflict—what was the conflict about?
 How did it start, evolve, and finish?
-How many team members were involved when the [...]
+How many team members were involved when the conflict started and when it [...]

 Breaking the mould: ESG as an Informational Function to Speaking Up in the Public Interest

 We are in the midst of a regulatory arms race to rein in corporate power.
 Milton Friedman entered the stage during a slump in the economy in the 1970s, an ideal moment for him to influence the deregulation of the Reagan Era.
-Today, we find ourselves at another inflection point. [...]
+Today, we find ourselves at another inflection point.
+Mounting global challenges, from climate [...]